-I am so grateful for Marijuana Doctors for giving me the information and referrals I need to get treated for breast cancer with [natural medicine] instead of harsh chemicals and radiation.
-I was guided through the whole process and I have been using the sublingual tincture with 1:1 ratio of CBD to THC, and I am feeling fantastic.
+I am so grateful for this site for giving me the information and referrals I need to get treated for breast cancer with [natural medicine] instead of harsh chemicals and radiation.
+I was guided through the whole process and I have been using the sublingual tincture with 1:1 ratio, and I am feeling fantastic.

 Hello.
 I would like to say that I have had a pleasant experience with this website.
 They have been very helpful.
 I told them I was older, and they walked me through the steps I needed to do.
 Everyone did what they said.
 In today’s environment, that is a rare and good thing for people to have a genuine concern.
 Thank you.

-Submit your information and receive a call back from a certified medical marijuana doctor.
+Submit your information and receive a call back from a certified MMJ doctor.
 It’s that easy!

 Whether you visit your doctor in-person or online, your information is 100% confidential.
 Our system is HIPAA-compliant and your data is secured.

 All practitioners on MarijuanaDoctors.com are board-certified.
 We verify that each provider is state-licensed and in good standing.